 - Fly in a ski plane to the beautiful Pika Glacier, in the heart of North America's highest mountains.

 - Become well versed in the skills of alpine climbing in the best classroom possible: the mountains of the Alaska Range.

-- Enjoy the lighter packs and ease of travel that alpine mountaineering is known for.
+- Enjoy the lighter packs and ease of travel of alpine mountaineering.

 - Enjoy our exceptional 2 to 1 climber to guide ratio during the course, benefiting from the experience, expertise, and tutelage of RMI's renowned guides.